dbrockman/promise-flow/README.md

 Takes an array of functions that will be executed in series.
 Each one will wait until the previous function is done.

+If one of the functions returns a rejected promise or throws an error then the resulting promise will reject with that error.

 ```js
 promise_flow.series([
   () => Promise.resolve('value from a promise'),